bertbaron/pathfinding/README.md

 ##### cheapest-path-constraint

 The library also provides a constraint that detects if a state is reached via multiple paths, and only continues with the best path to that state.
-This will for example detect that swapping elemets (1,2) and then (3,4) will result in the same state as swapping first (3,4) and then (1,2) and continue with only one of the paths:
+This will for example detect that swapping elements (1,2) and then (3,4) will result in the same state as swapping first (3,4) and then (1,2) and continue with only one of the paths: